Hyderabad Tyagaraja Aradhana Music Festival: Notable artists and dignitaries

 Regular participants include the Hyderabad Sisters (Lalitha & Haripriya), the Priya Sisters, the Hyderabad Brothers (D. Raghavachari & D. Seshachari), Padma Shri A. Kanyakumari, Mandolin U. P. Raju, Mandolin Nagamani, and Modumudi Sudhakar.
 In 2025, the festival reported more than 1,000 artists performing Pancharatna Kritis in unison.
 The 2025 edition was attended by the Governor of Telangana, who felicitated Padma Shri Dr. Annavarapu Ramaswamy.

 Guru Sanmanam

-Guru Sanmanam, a ceremony honouring a senior for their contributions to the musical art form, in the 2025 edition of HTAMF.

 Through its Guru Sanmanam initiative, HTAMF has honoured senior artistes such as Dr. Annavarapu Ramaswamy, Dr. Yella Venkateshwara Rao, Akella Mallikarjuna Sarma, V. Kamalakara Rao, the Hyderabad Sisters (Lalitha & Haripriya), Ayyagari Syamasundaram, the Hyderabad Brothers (D. Raghavachari & D. Seshachari), Padma Shri A. Kanyakumari, and Kalaratna Modumudi Sudhakar for their lifetime contributions to Carnatic music.

 Participation and media coverage

 According to organisers, HTAMF has hosted more than 265 evening-concert artistes and 3,500 student performances, honouring 10 musicians through Guru Sanmanam.
 The festival also reports over one million online viewers worldwide and continues traditions such as Annaprasadam.
 Coverage has appeared in The Hindu, Telangana Today, Sakshi, ETV Bharat, Metro India, Hyderabad Mail, NT News, The Hans India, and HopeAD TV.